-- Identity name, address and date of birth; - A barred list check (where appropriate); - A DBS check for all those who require a check under the guidance and regulation applying at the time they were recruited - A prohibition from teaching check (see below) - Qualifications where the qualification is a requirement of the job, e.g. those posts where a person must have QTS; - Further checks on people who have lived or worked outside the UK additional checks that the school feels are appropriate so that any relevant events that occurred outside the UK can be considered - A check to establish the person's right to work in the UK - Where appropriate, a satisfactory check that the candidate is not disqualified under the Childcare Act 2006
+- Identity name, address and date of birth; - A barred list check (where appropriate); - A DBS check for all those who require a check under the guidance and regulation applying at the time they were recruited - A prohibition from teaching check (see below) - Qualifications where the qualification is a requirement of the job, e.g. those posts where a person must have QTS; - Further checks on people who have lived or worked outside the UK additional checks that the school feels are appropriate so that any relevant events that occurred outside the UK can be considered - A check to establish the person's right to work in the UK - Where appropriate, a satisfactory check that the candidate is not disqualified under the Childcare Act 2006 - Online check (it is discretionary as to whether to include this check on the single central record).

 For those schools who use the LCC Payroll and Recruitment Service, the prohibition check for teachers and the QTS check will be done automatically on receipt of new appointment documentation.
-However, Payroll do not inform schools that the checks have been undertaken - they would only contact a school in the event that a sanction is divulged by the check.
+However, Payroll do not inform schools that the checks have been undertaken - they would only contact a school in the event that a sanctionis divulged by the check.

 For those schools who have HLTAs undertaking work defined as 'teaching work' under the Teachers' Disciplinary (England) Regulations 2012, schools need to ensure that the prohibition check is undertaken on those staff.
-The LCC Payroll and Recruitment Service will undertake the check on behalf of a school upon request, or the school can carry out the check themselves by logging onto the TRA Employer Access Service https://teacherservices.education.gov.uk/

-'Teaching work' is defined as: planning and preparing lessons and courses for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
+The LCC Payroll and Recruitment Service will undertake the check on behalf of a school upon request, or the school can carry out the check themselves by logging onto the TRA Employer Access Service https://teacherservices.education.gov.uk/ pupils; and reporting on the development, progress and attainment of pupils.
 These activities are not teaching work for the purposes of these Regulations if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher or other person nominated by the head teacher to provide such direction